-Game of Thrones ® Tour & The Emerald Green of Ireland - 8 Days
+Game of Thrones & Ireland Tour - 8 Days

 Day 1: Fáilte go hÉireann